-Annual exploitation costs for the 58 French reactors were estimated to €8.9bn in 2010.
-At the same date, dismantling costs were estimated to €18.4bn.
+Annual exploitation costs for the 58 French reactors were estimated to 8.9 billion euros in 2010.
+At the same date, dismantling costs were estimated to 18.4billion euros.
 In 2013, Europe had 185 nuclear reactors taken both operating reactors and those under construction.
-Cost estimates for decommissioning in the UK are currently estimated at £50bn over an extended time period.
+Cost estimates for decommissioning in the UK are currently estimated at £50 Bn over an extended time period.
 Germany also has similar nuclear infrastructure that required decommissioning.
 While these costs cover the whole process of decommissioning the potential utilisation of robotics technology may represent some 10-15% of these costs.